Learning-based adaption of robotic friction models: Data sets

 \section{Data sets}

 Since the goal of this work is to adapt an existing approach to a set with different dynamics, we utilize two different data sets.
 Both data sets are collected to best capture the physical behavior of the friction torque.
 The experimental measurements are acquired from each robot joint separately at different constant velocities.
 In this study, the torque-controlled DLR-KUKA LWR-IV+ robot is used as a reference platform.
-The measured friction torque-velocity behavior for Joint 2 and Joint 4 of the DLR-KUKA LWR-IV+ robot are visualized in Figure~\ref{fig:NN-velocity-dependence} (red crosses) in Section~\ref{sec:prediction-of-the-base-models}.
 The full experimental setup is illustrated in Figure~\ref{robot}.

 This work aims to model the friction effects mainly resulting from the gear (HD), however, the used robot is also equipped with link-side torque sensors, which are used for validation only.
 The data is collected in two main subsets to best describe the friction effect and eliminate other unmodeled dynamics.